 Beyond that, I also have some magic tools that also help me as well.
 I like to call these "Home Management" tools.
 In the next few posts, I'll be sharing some that I have come to depend on to help me manage my household.

 A few posts back, I shared YNAB (short for You Need A Budget).
 Yep - that's what we use to manage our finance accounts.
 I call that a Home Management tool.
-You can check it out my review here.

 Today, I'd like to share with you another one: the Delicious Toolbar.
 And before you get your hopes up, its not food related.